-For another thing, the movie title leads the viewer into error, and not only that but also landmarks a misinterpretation as a milestone.
+For another thing, the movie title leads the viewer into error, and not only that, but it also landmarks a misinterpretation as a milestone.
 How?
-If you haven’t seen the movie, you may think that it is about a website.
+If you haven’t seen the movie, you may think it is about a website.
 It is not.
 You may think, at least, that it’s about a blog.
 IT IS NOT!
-It’s not even about web 2.0, even though the creators have made a Romanian blog and a twitter account with no postings and with just 20 followers.
+It’s not even about web 2.0, even though the creators have made a Romanian blog and a twitter account with no postings and just 20 followers.

 “Website story” is a film about youtube postings.
-The creators also made some sort of campaign through the blog, but the funny thing is that most of the videos are not embedded, but linked to.
-What was the problem, they didn’t have enough hosting space?
-They could have used a cloud-computing [en, wiki] solution, as a part of web 3.0 [en, wiki] technology (instead, they used the web 1.0 term of “website” for a clear-cut web 2.0 era behavior (that is, Youtube postings).
+The creators also made some sort of campaign through the blog, but the funny thing is that most of the videos are not embedded but linked to.
+So what was the problem?
+They didn’t have enough hosting space?
+They could have used a cloud-computing [en, wiki] solution as a part of web 3.0 [en, wiki] technology (instead, they used the web 1.0 term of “website” for a clear-cut web 2.0 era behavior (that is, Youtube postings).

-The moralizing end titles notify us that any user can post any kind of video on Youtube, like that would have to have some kind of “oh my God!” effect, probably over the parents, to check up on what their kids are using Youtube for… To add spice to that, like someone wrote as a comment, “they presented in the making of the camera they used [en, wiki] as it seemed a prototype landed into the hands of the film crew over the night, not knowing how to use it”.
+The moralizing end titles notify us that any user can post any kind of video on Youtube, like that would have to have some sort of “oh my God!” effect, probably over the parents, to check up on what their kids are using Youtube for… To add spice to that, as someone wrote in a comment, “they presented in the making of the camera they used [en, wiki] as it seemed a prototype landed into the hands of the film crew over the night, not knowing how to use it”.